 - When quoting from other sources, a reference number should be cited after the author’s name or at the end of the quotation.

-Manuscript preparation is different according to the publication type, including original articles, reviews, case studies, essays, editorials, book reviews, and correspondence.
+Manuscript preparation is different according to the publication type, including original articles, reviews, case studies, essays, training maferials, editorials, book reviews, correspondence, and video clips.
 Other types are also negotiable with the Editorial Board.

 2. Original articles

 Original articles are reports of basic investigations.
-Although there is no limitation on the length of the manuscripts, the Editorial Board may abridge excessive illustrations and large tables.
-The manuscript for an original article should be organized in the following sequence: title page, abstract and keywords, main text (introduction, methods, results, and discussion), acknowledgments, references, tables, figure legends, and figures.
+The manuscript for an original article should be organized in the following sequence: title page, abstract and keywords, main text (introduction, methods, results, and discussion), conflict of interest, acknowledgments, references, tables, figure legends, and figures.
 The figures should be received as separate files.
-Maximum length: 2,500 words of text (not including the abstract, tables, figures, and references) with no more than a total of 10 tables and/or figures.
+Maximum length: 2,500 words of text (not including the abstract, tables, figures, and references)

 - Title page: The following items should be included on the title page: 1) the title of the manuscript, 2) author list, 3) each author’s affiliation, 4) the name and e-mail address of the corresponding author, 5) when applicable, the source of any research funding and a list of where and when the study has been presented in part elsewhere, and 6) a running title of fewer than 50 characters.

 - Abstract and keywords: The abstract should be one concise paragraph of less than 250 words in an structured format including purpose, methods, results, and conclusion.
 Abbreviations or references are not allowed in the abstract.
 Up to 5 keywords should be listed at the bottom of the abstract to be used as index terms.

 - Introduction: The purpose of the investigation, including relevant background information, should be described briefly.
 Conclusions should not be included in the Introduction.